-9.29 Officers will continue to monitor learning from organisations piloting flexible working policies, including the four day week trial which has recently been extended at South Cambridgeshire council, to identify learning for the sector.

-- (i) produce and disseminate best practice and guidance on recruitment, retention, workforce planning, apprenticeships and organisational design; - (ii) conduct pay benchmarking and support to redesign the pay spine; - (iii) provide bespoke support for councils with specific needs.
+- 9.29 Officers will continue to monitor learning from organisations piloting flexible working policies, including the four day week trial at South Cambridgeshire council, to identify learning for the sector. - 9.30 The LGA will: - (i) produce and disseminate best practice and guidance on recruitment, retention, workforce planning, apprenticeships and organisational design; - (ii) conduct pay benchmarking and support to redesign the pay spine; - (iii) provide bespoke support for councils with specific needs.